AdobeDocs/experience-manager-cloud-manager.en/help/using/production-pipelines.md

            >[!TIP]
            >
-           >Please refer to the document [Deploy your Code,](deploying-code.md) to learn how to set the deployment schedule or execute the pipeline immediately.
+           >Please refer to the document [Code Deployment,](/help/using/code-deployment.md) to learn how to set the deployment schedule or execute the pipeline immediately.

            * **Use CSE Oversight** - If this option is select, a CSE is engaged to actually start the deployment.
 When creating or editing a pipeline when this option is enabled, the **Deployment Manager** role has the following options.